-The Baker Wetlands consists of 573 acres located on the south side of Lawrence in Douglas County in northeastern Kansas.
+The Baker Wetlands originally consisted of 573 acres.After K-10 is completed, it will consist of approximately 927 acres.
+It is located on the south side of Lawrence in Douglas County in northeastern Kansas.
 It is located approximately 45 miles west of Kansas City.

 The Baker Wetlands is one of the most diverse habitats in Douglas County, home to many birds, flowers, plants and insects.
 Many of these are pictured in the Wetlands photo albums.